yabetancourt/yabetancourt/README.md

 - 👋 Hi, I’m @yabetancourt
 - 👀 I’m interested in Java
-- 🌱 I’m currently learning Computer science
+- 🌱 I’m currently learning Vaadin and Spring Boot
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me yadierbetanc@gmail.com

 <!---
 yabetancourt/yabetancourt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.